Camping Hacks from a Clueless Camper –

 We explored the woods while my parents chopped wood for our wood stove.
 We built fires, lots of fires, at ages when most people would have considered us way too young to play with matches.
 We did all of this barefoot and sometimes in our underwear because we lived in the country, and no one expected kids to wear clothing then.
 My mom claims my sister never wore any clothes until she went to school.
 The worst thing about school though was wearing shoes.
 The shoes were always there choking my feet when summer had ended.

 A desire to go camping somewhere never crossed my mind as a kid though, probably because anything people do while camping was something we could do at home on any given day on our own land.
 I did attempt to sleep in a tent outside approximately 716 times during the few weeks that my cousins would visit every summer.
-This always sounded like a great idea until it was dark, and late, and our parents were inside the house, and we had to use the bathroom, and mosquitoes started making that annoying buzzy sound in our ears.
+This always sounded like a great idea until it was dark, and late, and cold in the tent, and our parents were inside the house, and we had to use the bathroom, and mosquitoes started making that annoying buzzy sound in our ears.
 Someone would inevitably hear a noise or see a shadow that seemed scary.
 Usually, after getting bats and make-shift weapons to protect ourselves, we still gave up after a few hours of trying to be brave.